Monday, May 25, 2020

 Plot Summary

 Alan Abernathy is a teenager whose dad runs the toy store and tries out a new line of action figures called The Commando Elite vs. The Gorgonites.
-Unfortunately, these were no ordinary toys and the company that makes them has installed military microchips into their series of action figures and given them a mind of their own.
+Unfortunately, these were no ordinary toys and the company that manufactures them has installed military microchips into their series of action figures and given them a mind of their own.
 Alan gets recruited to help the peace-loving Gorgonites battle against the dangerous Commandos.
 Can Alan defend his home and family and rescue the girl of his dreams before his whole neighbourhood gets terrorised?

 Cast